Know your learning style

 Classroom strategies: Visual learners should take notes using pictures, charts, and graphs.
-They should also develop and use a consistent system of color coding to signify important information.
+They should also develop and use a consistent system of color-coding to signify important information.
 Take notes or make a list while listening to directions.
 If needed, sit close to the instructor to watch their facial expressions or gestures.

-Study strategies: review and organize information frequently using visual cues such as underlining and highlighting; summarize written information using charts, graphs or timelines; keep track of due dates and assignments in a convenient place; use class notes to find a pattern of organization that instructors may use; create blank forms or charts to use during lectures.
+Study strategies: Review and organize information frequently using visual cues such as underlining and highlighting; summarize written information using charts, graphs, or timelines; keep track of due dates and assignments in a convenient place; use class notes to find a pattern of organization that instructors may use; create blank forms or charts to use during lectures.

 Classroom strategies: Auditory learners should read out loud so they can hear the text and record lectures instead of (or perhaps in addition to) taking notes.
 These learners benefit most from using mnemonic devices to recall information.
 Discussing ideas with another person is a great method of learning for auditory learners!

-Study strategies: One of the best ways auditory learners can retain information is to make an audio CD by recording yourself speaking the information.
+Study strategies: One of the best ways auditory learners can retain information is to make an audio CD by recording themselves speaking the information.
 Auditory learners can then replay that information at anytime to listen and learn.
 Another good idea is to have someone verbally review information with these learners.
 Use a study group to practice writing answers to old exam questions or predict exam questions and give the responses out loud.